 9. Why do you have to book a table everywhere?

 Österlen is one of Sweden's real gems and it is no wonder that the number of Swedes who vacationed there this year has been larger than usual.
 But is it reasonable that you have to book a table at a local pub at least a week in advance to get a table?
 We had an evening on the way from Skillinge to Lund where I almost ate from hunger.
 We had nothing booked (as it was a spontaneous visit to some friends) and we desperately needed to eat dinner.
 Nothing fancy, but preferably well prepared.
 But none of the places we stayed at had tables.
-Not tonight or the coming week.
+Not tonight or next week.
 We ended up barely finding a table at a Thai restaurant in Ystad, several hours later.
 Is the only way to avoid fast food on a holiday to pre-book all the restaurants well in advance?

 10. Why do you have to bathe in summer?